tayronetm/tayronetm/README.md

 ### Hi there, I'm Tayrone 👋

-## I'm a student, and have a degree in Information Systems
-## I'm trying to reack my next level as a programer
+## I'm trying to reach my next level as a programer

 - ⚡ I’m currently working as front-end developer.
 - ⚡ I’m currently learning a lot about JavaScript.